ericssmith/presentations/vtcc9/vtcc9_links.md

 ```

 - No annotations of type
-- val vs var
+- *val* is unchangeable (conceptually just function application)
-- destructive assignment
+- *var* is destructive assignment; value is destroyed elsewhere
-- going to destroy it elsewhere
 - 'remainder' is not remainder at first; naming misleads
 - nested println modifies state in the environment, not in the program
 - nested return is a jump (ie GO TO)